-Aaron T. Olson, has decades of experience in the field of Police and Human Resources.
-His breadth of knowledge comes from many years in Law Enforcement, as an expert witness, consultant, and trainer.
+Aaron T. Olson has decades of experience in the field of Police and Human Resources.
+His foundation of knowledge and skills comes from a career in law enforcement, and being a college educator, expert witness, consultant, and trainer.

 Mr. Olson's company, A.T.
 Olson Consulting, LLC, is certified by the U. S. Department of Veterans Affairs Center for Verification and Evaluation (CVE) as a Verified Service-Disabled Veteran Owned Small Business (SDVOSB); and the State of Oregon's Certification Office for Business Inclusion and Diversity (COBID) as a Service-Disabled Veteran Business Enterprise (SDVBE) and Emerging Small Business (ESB).

 Background Experience: Mr. Olson has 26 years of police experience with the Oregon State Police managing assignments in communications, recruitment, and patrol.
 He supervised and evaluated both police and non-police employees.
 He was a member of the OSP Procedures and Rules Advisory Committee and worked with Oregon's Department of Justice legal team in rewriting and validating OSP's trooper and cadet applicant hiring process.

 As a patrol supervisor, Mr. Olson directed major crime scenes and motor vehicle fatalities investigations.
 He reviewed and approved administrative, police, and use of force reports.
 He investigated allegations of police officer misconduct, conducted background checks, and participated in specialized tasks in community policing, dignitary protection with the U.S. Secret Service and other law enforcement agencies.
 In his tenure he had experience in police pursuits, the use of physical force and deadly force and next-of-kin death notifications.